isc-projects/kea/doc/sphinx/arm/admin.rst

       postgres=# CREATE USER user-name WITH PASSWORD 'password';
       CREATE ROLE
       postgres=# GRANT ALL PRIVILEGES ON DATABASE database-name TO user-name;
       GRANT
+      postgres=# \c database-name
+      You are now connected to database "database-name" as user "postgres". postgres=# GRANT ALL PRIVILEGES ON SCHEMA public TO user-name;
+      GRANT
       postgres=#